samu2604/cs228-notes/inference/jt/index.md

 The core idea of the junction tree algorithm is to turn a graph into a tree of clusters that are amenable to the variable elimination algorithm like the above MRF.
 Then we simply perform message-passing on this tree.

 Suppose we have an undirected graphical model $$G$$ (if the model is directed, we consider its moralized graph).

+{% include maincolumn_img.html src='assets/img/moralization_pgm.png' caption='Here is an example of moralization on a BN into the induced Markov Network.' %}

+The moralization is done thinking of respecting and representing in the induced MN the v-structure conditional dependencies present in the starting Bayesian Network.

+After that it is possible that the chosen ordering for Variable Elimination will underline new edges in the Markov Network.
+For example if we chose for the above example to eliminate $$C, D, I,\dotsc $$  at the point we eliminate $$I$$ we will notice that in the resulting factor all the variables connected to $$I$$ that are $$G,S$$ needs to become connected directly.

+{% include maincolumn_img.html src='assets/img/induced_by_elimination_ordering.png' caption='Here is the proof that the Induced Graph depends on factors and on the chosen elimination ordering.' %}

 A junction tree $$T=(C, E_T)$$ over $$G = (\Xc, E_G)$$ is a tree whose nodes $$c \in C$$ are associated with subsets $$x_c \subseteq \Xc$$ of the graph vertices (i.e. sets of variables); the junction tree must satisfy the following properties:

 - *Family preservation*: For each factor $$\phi$$, there is a cluster $$c$$ such that $$\text{Scope}[\phi] \subseteq x_c$$.